cryptogopher/token_voting/README.md

   * _Add token votes_ - should be granted to everybody who needs to cast votes
   * _Manage token votes_ - administrative permission granted for roles responsible for creating and signing transactions containing payouts

 5. Setup RPC daemon.
+This step depends on token type that you want to use.
+* BTCTEST is a great choice for start
+  * install _bitcoind_ if not already installed
+  * copy _bitcoin.conf_ from plugin directory: _token_voting/lib/configs/BTCTEST/bitcoin.conf_ to location supported by your _bitcoind_
+  * fill fields marked by _<>_ inside copied configuration file with information specific to your installation
+  * restart _bitcoind_
+Information regarding BTC will be provided after plugin will receive some testing from users.
+Specifically when using mainnet it is of crucial importance to __never leave private key on RPC daemon (use watch-only wallet)__.
+All transaction signing must take place outside of plugin and is not supported by design to not create easy to steal hot wallets.

 6. Update plugin settings.
-Go to: Administration -> Plugins -> Token voting plugin -> Configure (https://your.redmine.com/settings/plugin/token_voting)
+(Administration -> Plugins -> Token voting plugin -> Configure)
 * Add at least 1 token type.
 Best to start with BTCTEST.

 7. Go to Redmine, create/open issue, add token vote and transfer some funds to it.
 Refresh view and observe if unconfirmed amount changed from 0.
 If yes - you're done.
 Otherwise: